BT, TalkTalk or Plusnet for Youview TV?

 This is part of the reasoning behind Plusnet's decision to offer TV only to their fibre customers.
 They say that a decent HD stream will require 5-7Mb per stream - so a Youview+ box could easily eat up to 14Mb of a customer's bandwidth, and they recommend customers have a connection of at least 15Mb.

 BT say customers wanting any more than Starter TV must have a minimum connection speed of 23Mb.
 As we explain in more detail here, they only offer extra HD channels, like Sky Cinema and Sky Sports to Infinity customers.

-As mentioned above, any BT TV customer hoping to take the Total Entertainment package will need a connection capable of a minimum of 44Mb.
+As mentioned above, any BT TV customer hoping to take the Max package will need a connection capable of a minimum of 44Mb.